pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <br/>

-*alexgrover is a member of the tradingview community specialized in the creation of technical trading tools using the Pinescript scripting language.
-As a DSP enthusiast, he try to explain many DSP concepts in an intuitive way to the tradingview community.*
+*alexgrover is a member of the TradingView community specialized in the creation of technical trading tools using the Pine Script language.
+As a DSP enthusiast, he tries to explain many DSP concepts in an intuitive way to the TradingView community.*

 *Thanks for reading ⊂( ・ω・)⊃*